semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 semgrep --config ~/.semgrep/semgrep_rules.json .
 ```

-The first command creates a cache of rules in `semgrep_rules.json` within the `.semgrep` directory in your home folder.
+The first command creates a cache of rules in `semgrep_rules.json` within the `.semgrep` directory in your home folder which omits the invalid rule.
 The second command runs a Semgrep scan using the local rule cache.